 Deep within the recesses of the dessert pages of the cookbook classic, Betty Crocker Cookbook, I found an unusual way of making an easy meringue that is virtually foolproof!

-If your hens are laying an abundance of eggs, then topping a pie with meringue, or making an angel food cake is a great way to use up a several of them.
+If your hens are laying an abundance of eggs, then topping a pie with meringue, or making an angel food cake is a great way to use up several of them.
+We know that having your own egg farm can force you to become creative in making recipes that require eggs, like angel food cakes, salt-cured egg yolks, and many other cake recipes.
 That way you’ll be able to make some more space in your carton for tomorrow’s gatherings.
-Because we are using farm fresh eggs, we don’t need to worry about this being uncooked!
+Because we are using farm-fresh eggs, we don’t need to worry about them being uncooked!
 Love that farm-fresh eggs make safe eggs!
 It gives me such liberty in the kitchen!

 - Use a clean and dry bowl, whisk, and tools.